Care home negligence claims

 What are care home negligence claims?

 A care home negligence compensation claim would be classed as medical negligence as it involves a healthcare worker.
-Like medical negligence claims, care home neglect claims are for those who’ve been harmed at the fault of a healthcare worker.
+Like medical negligence claims, nursing home neglect claims are for those who’ve been harmed at the fault of a healthcare worker.

 We can help you gather the evidence you need to prove physical or mental harm, and that the care home was at fault.

-When you or a relative resides in a care home, you are entitled to high levels of care and protection.
+When you or a relative resides in a nursing home, you are entitled to high levels of care and protection.
 If the staff have failed to live up to standards which has resulted in injury, you could make a medical negligence compensation claim.
 We’ll help you get started with this and get you as large a settlement as possible.

 What are the most common causes and types of medical negligence in care homes?